labgem/microscope-user-doc/docs/content/mage/info.rst

 ------------------

 `dbCAN <http://csbl.bmb.uga.edu/dbCAN/index.php>`_ is a method for the automated detection of carbohydrate active enzyme classified in the _`CAZy database <http://www.cazy.org/>`_ which describe the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN propose an Hidden Markov Model (HMM) for each CAZy family.
-Citations: __`Yin Y*, Mao X*, Yang JC, Chen X, Mao F and Xu Y, dbCAN: a web resource for automated carbohydrate-active enzyme annotation, Nucleic Acids Res.
-2012 Jul;40(Web Server issue):W445-51 <http://nar.oxfordjournals.org/content/40/W1/W445.long>`_
+Citations: `Yin Y*, Mao X*, Yang JC, Chen X, Mao F and Xu Y, dbCAN: a web resource for automated carbohydrate-active enzyme annotation, Nucleic Acids Res.
+2012  <http://nar.oxfordjournals.org/content/40/W1/W445.long>`_

 How to read dbCAN results: